yobgob/too-many-hooks/README.md

 ## Contributing

-See the [contribution guide](.github/CONTRIBUTING.md) for details on getting started and contributing to the project.
+Anyone is welcome to contribute!
+See the [contribution guide](.github/CONTRIBUTING.md) for details on getting started!

-All are welcome to open issues and PRs in the styles described in the contributing guide.

-When opening PRs, make sure to use the [pull request template](.github/PULL_REQUEST_TEMPLATE.md)

 ### Structure